staabm/staabm.github.io/_posts/2023-05-18-doctor-rst-speedup.md

 20.35s user 0.30s system 99% cpu 21.689 total
 ```

-It seems we are now able to run the workload ~10 seconds faster then the initial ~30 seconds.
+We are now able to run the workload ~10 seconds faster then the initial ~30 seconds.
 This should reduce wait time when contributing to the symfony-docs.

 As always, this improvements were crafted in my freetime.
 I am not a symfony framework user either.